 Borate-containing glass beads are used in plastics as reinforcement-extenders.
 Hollow microspheres are used to manufacture automotive parts and patching compounds.
 Their low-density, high-compressive strength, and insulation from heat and sound make them ideal as light-weight fillers for polymeric materials.
-And cover glass and substrate glass for flat photovoltaic cells have specific quality and performance requirements that sometimes need to be met by specialized borosilicate glasses: high strength-to-weight ratio, impact resistance, and surface compatibility with electronics materials.
+Cover glass and substrate glass for flat photovoltaic cells have specific quality and performance requirements that sometimes need to be met by specialized borosilicate glasses, including high strength-to-weight ratio, impact resistance, and surface compatibility with electronics materials.

 Whether inhibiting heat, flame, or corrosion, the purity of this alkaline salt makes it an excellent choice.

 From detergents to dyes to adhesives, this mild alkaline salt does it all, particularly excelling as a buffering and fluxing agent.

 This pure anhydrous form is ideal where boric acid is required without metals.
 A powerful tool in the production of specialty glasses, ceramics, enamels, and welding/soldering fluxes.